neowalter/AIGAI/README.md

 # AIGAI
-Unleash the fully potential of AI
+Unleash the full potential of AI